NBA Rumors: Mike Conley, Jrue Holiday Could Be Top Trade Targets For Utah Jazz Next Summer, Per ‘HoopsHype’

 “If not Conley, Utah can also look to the New Orleans Pelicans for Jrue Holiday, another player who reportedly could become available this offseason.”

-If the Pelicans part ways with Anthony Davis next summer, keeping a veteran point guard Jrue Holiday no longer makes sense.
-At his point in his NBA career, Holiday will surely want to play for a legitimate playoff contender like the Jazz than being part of the rebuilding process.
-Holiday will be an incredible addition to the Jazz, giving them an All-Star caliber point guard who, like Mike Conley, is a reliable scorer and defender.
+If the Pelicans part ways with Anthony Davis next summer, keeping a veteran point guard like Jrue Holiday no longer makes sense.
+At his point in his NBA career, Holiday will surely want to play for a legitimate playoff contender like the Jazz than being a part of the rebuilding process.
+Holiday would be an incredible addition to the Jazz, giving them an All-Star-caliber point guard who, like Mike Conley, is a reliable scorer and defender.
 His ability to excel in an off-ball capacity and play as a shooting guard makes him a perfect fit to the ball-dominant Donovan Mitchell.